Man charged with rape after fathering children with underage girl

-A 21-year-old father was charged with rape after police said they collected several pieces of evidence including his child’s birth certificate. and that he had sex with an underage girl.
+A 21-year-old father was charged with rape after police said they collected several pieces of evidence, including his child’s birth certificate, that he had sex with an underage girl.

 Marcelino Rivera was arrested by police on St. Croix Monday and charged with second-degree aggravated rape and second-degree unlawful sexual contact.
 Bail was set at $100,000.